Unbearable (short story collection): Licked

-A boy who has bad table manners is often criticised by his father during meals.
+A boy called Andrew who has bad table manners is often criticised by his father during meals.
 But when a visitor comes for tea, the father has made a promise not to talk about his son's faults, despite the fact that his son tries to make him crack and performs them in the worst ways possible.
 Was later adapted as an episode of Round The Twist, was one of two adaptions to be combined into one episode.

 Little Black Balls

-A girl tells her mother the story of how she helped one of her friends, who is called the "paper-man" and likes watching the clouds and has many animals for friends, with an operation, and how she lost one of his jewels to a goat.
+A girl called Sally tells her mother the story of how she helped one of her friends, who is called the "paper-man" and dresses in newspapers, likes watching the clouds and has many animals for friends, with an operation on a baby kangaroo, and how she lost one of his jewels to a goat.
 Was later adapted as an episode of Round The Twist, was one of two adaptions to be combined into one episode.

 Only Gilt

-A boy goes to school wearing a bird cage on his head.
+A boy called Gary goes to school wearing a bird cage on his head.
 He explains to his teacher that it is a self-imposed punishment because he blames himself for the murder of his girlfriend's budgerigar, only to find out that the budgerigar had already died before the boy's dog played around with it.
 The only short story from this book not to be adapted into an episode of Round the Twist.